Carracci History, Family Crest & Coats of Arms

 The surname Carracci was first found in Sicily (Italian: Sicilia), the largest island in the Mediterranean Sea, Naples and the southern portion of the peninsula.
 Research shows that records of the Carracci family date back to the year 1189 when a member of the Caro family was the Archbishop of Monreale, a town just outside Palermo.

-Important Dates for the Carracci family
+Early History of the Carracci family

 This web page shows only a small excerpt of our Carracci research.
 More information is included under the topic Early Carracci History in all our PDF Extended History products and printed products wherever possible.